pyodide/pyodide/docs/using_pyodide_from_javascript.md

 ## Accessing Python scope from JavaScript

-You can also access from JavaScript all functions and variables defined in Python using the [pyodide.globals](api_reference.md#pyodideglobals) object.
+You can also access from JavaScript all functions and variables defined in Python using the {ref}`pyodide.globals <api_pyodide_globals>`) object.

 For example, if you initialize the variable `x = numpy.ones([3,3])` in Python, you can access it from JavaScript in your browser's developer console as follows: `pyodide.globals.x`.
 The same goes for functions and imports.
-See [type conversions](type_conversions.md) for more details.
+See {ref}`type_conversions` for more details.

 You can try it yourself in the browser console:
 ```js